jes/formpacker/README.md

  * changing the order of options in a multiple-choice
  * adding/removing a multiple-choice option

+## Bugs

+Numeric values do not support scientific notation.
+If you have a numeric value like "1.2e8", it will be rejected because "e" can not be encoded.

 ## Value types

 Supported value types: